 Even a superficial familiarity with the history of the late Second Temple period indicates the potential inherent in this theory.
-Various clashes between Jews and Romans were taking place from the very beginning of the Roman conquest, but, as will be seen, only on the eve of the Great Revolt, as well as probably on the eve of the Bar Kokhba Revolt, did the conditions described by Goldstone actually coalesce.
+Various clashes between Jews and Romans were taking place from the very beginning of the Roman conquest, but, as will be seen, only on the eve of the Great Revolt, and probably on the eve of the Bar Kokhba Revolt, did the conditions described by Goldstone actually coalesce.
 Thus, for example, the phenomenon of elites defecting from supporting the ruling government and joining forces with opponents of the regime is manifest in the decision of Eleazar ben Hananiah – son of the high priest and head of the Temple – to cease bringing the Temple sacrifice for the peace of the emperor.
 To this can be added the willingness of some of the families of the high priesthood and the wealthy of Jerusalem to head the rebel government in cooperation with extremist forces.
 These examples make it possible to understand why it was during the Great Revolt specifically that the rebels succeeded in establishing an alternative government in Jerusalem and Judea, albeit for a limited period of time.
-This is but one of the approaches suggested by Goldstone and other fourth generation scholars (e.g., Poren, Lawson, Beck, Selvin, McAdam @) that offer insights into the evolution of the revolutions.
+This is but one of the approaches suggested by Goldstone and other fourth-generation scholars (e.g., Poren, Lawson, Beck, Selvin, McAdam @) that offer insights into the evolution of the revolutions.

-Taxonomy of anti-government violence.
-Another important contribution of Goldstone involves mapping the nature and significance of the violent clashes between Jews and Romans.
+Taxonomy of anti-government violence

+Another important contribution of Goldstone involves classifying the nature and significance of the violent clashes between a present regime and its opponents.
+Goldstone recognizes ideological, social, and political differences between the various violent events, for example, between peasant revolts, grain riots, social and reform movements, coups d’état, civil wars, and revolutions.

 During the first two centuries of Roman occupation in Judea (63 BCE–136 CE), there were many violent acts of resistance to Roman rule.
-Goldstone recognizes ideological, social, and political differences between the various violent events, for example, between peasant revolts, grain riots, social and reform movements, coups d’état, civil wars, and revolutions.
-There are two schools among scholars on this point.
-Some (including, for example, Farmer, Stern, and most recently, Sharon @)) suggest that all the violent clashes stemmed from a basic enmity, even hatred between Jews and Romans, with occasional factors dictating the intensity of the events.
+Many scholars (including, for example, Farmer, Stern, and most recently, Sharon @)) suggest that all the violent clashes stemmed from a basic enmity, even hatred, between Jews and Romans, with occasional factors dictating the intensity of the events.
 In contrast, there are those who argue that each event should viewed in isolation, since each has a unique explanation related to a specific, unique circumstance (in particular, see Mason, Goodman @)).
 Goldstone’s classification makes it possible to better define each of the events, thus negating the “general hostility” approach suggested by Farmer and others.
 On the other hand, a comparison between the various events makes it possible to see how the idea of rebellion changed, and how the successes and failures shaped the ideology of resistance to Rome in the next generation.

-1.3 Sources.
+Sources

 I will describe the varied sources at our disposal, beginning with Josephus and other Greek and Roman authors, through the Dead Sea texts, apocryphal literature, archaeological findings, and rabbinic literature.
 I will identify the strengths and weaknesses of the different sources and conclude by suggesting a way to integrate this wealth of sources to produce a coherent picture of historical processes at the time.

-1.4 Structure of the book.
+Structure of the book

 A brief description of the book’s structure.

 Chapter 2: The Hasmonean Legacy: Between Passivity and Action